hestiia-engineering/emb-interview/README.md

 ## Objectives

+### Objective 1

-Objective 1: Read and display the board info from the EEPROM of both boards.
+Read and display the board info from the EEPROM of both boards.

-Objective 2: Implement a simple application that reads the temperature from the Back Thermistor of the rear sensor board.
+The EEPROM model number, i2c address as well as the eeprom data layout are provided in the resources section.

+### Objective 2

-Objective 3: Implement a simple application that reacts to button presses on the HMI board.
+Implement a simple application that reacts to button presses on the HMI board.

 You can ignore the interrupt and simply poll the 2 GPIOs.

+You will have to configure the FT260 to enable GPIO 4 and 5 by turning off the uart_dcd_ri functionality with `echo 0 > /sys/bus/hid/drivers/ft260/<ft260-hmi>/uart_dcd_ri`.

-Note: using the screen of the HMI is not trivial and out of scope for this test.
+Note: using the led driver of the HMI is not trivial and out of scope for this test.

+### Objective 3

+Implement a simple application that reads the temperature from the Back Thermistor of the rear sensor board.

+The i2c address and model number of the thermistance ADC are provided in the resources section.
+To read and convert the ADC tension into a temperature, please refer to the RearSensorBoard.pdf document in the doc folder.

+You can use the default values for the thermistor parameters (provided in the document), you don't have to go read the calibration values in the EEPROM.

 ## Resources